-The Skin Disease Research Center is governed through the efforts of our various boards and committees.
+The Skin Biology and Disease Resource-based Center is governed through the efforts of our various boards and committees.
 Learn about these groups, including membership and purpose, below.

 SDRC Executive Committee